Log Analytics query language recommendations for Summarize and Join operators

-- Verify whether you’re using aggregating data by datetime key (for example, summarise by TimeGenerated).
-If so, correct the queries to use explicit binning – for example, summarise by bin(TimeGenerated, 1h).
+- Verify whether you're using aggregating data by datetime key (for example, summarize by TimeGenerated).
+If so, correct the queries to use explicit binning—for example, summarize by bin(TimeGenerated, 1h).

 - If you're aware of the auto-binning feature and rely on it:

-- Correct the queries to use explicit binning – for example, summarise by bin(TimeGenerated, 1h).
+- Correct the queries to use explicit binning—for example, summarize by bin(TimeGenerated, 1h).

 Equality expressions in the Join operator

 Currently, the language syntax allows the use of ambiguous equality expressions as Join attributes (for example, key1 == key2) that yield undesired results.
 We recommend that you change ambiguous equality expressions to avoid this behavior.

 Here's an example of an ambiguous Join expression (summing the daily session duration per computer):

 | where EventID == 4624

 ) on TargetLogonId == TargetLogonId